NathanLaan/tab-manager/README.md

   - [ ] Issue: Visual bug: Sometimes if you scroll down, and then up, the top tab item is cut off.
 Seems to depend on spacing (really long tab titles perhaps?).
   - [ ] Issue: Sometimes clicking on tabs doesn't navigate the user to the tab.
 Need to reproduce.
   - [ ] [Sort alphabetically](https://developer.chrome.com/docs/extensions/mv3/getstarted/tut-tabs-manager/#step-3), or group by window.
   - [ ] Shortcut key to send focus to search textbox.
+[Reference](https://developer.chrome.com/docs/extensions/reference/commands/).
+Requires background page, and message-passing to popup.

     ```javascript
     const collator = new Intl.Collator();